MrHell0/LiftTicket/client/src/gamedata/es/descriptions/levels/instances.md

 &nbsp;
 #### 8. Inspecting the contract
-Just as you did with the ethernaut contract, you can inspect this contract's ABI through the console using the `contract` variable.
+Just as you did with the Lift Ticket contract, you can inspect this contract's ABI through the console using the `contract` variable.

 &nbsp;
 #### 9. Interact with the contract to complete the level